 Manual therapy is described as the “Application of an accurately determined and specifically directed manual force to the body, in order to improve mobility in areas that are restricted; in joints, in connective tissues or in skeletal muscles.”

-Three notable forms of manual therapy are manipulation, mobilization and massage.
+Three notable forms of manual therapy

 - Manipulation is the artful introduction of a rapid rotational, shear or distraction force into an articulation.
 Manipulation is often associated with an audible popping sound caused by the instantaneous breakdown of gas bubbles that form during joint cavitation.